Hermitian and non-Hermitian topology in active matter: Perspectives

 \subsection{Topological active matter in one and three dimensions}

-While topological active matter has been well explored in two-dimensional systems, topological phenomena should be also abundant in the other dimensions as we have discussed in Sec.~\ref{sec:3}.
+While topological active matter has been well explored in two-dimensional systems, topological phenomena should be also abundant in the other dimensions as we have discussed in Secs.~\ref{sec:3} and \ref{sec:4}.
 One possibility is a one-dimensional case, which can be realized by utilizing, e.g., molecular motors \cite{Leduc2012}, microswimmers in a channel \cite{Katuri2018}, and cell adhesions \cite{dAlessandro2021,Parsons2010}.
-In particular, while the skin effect is realized by using microchannels, the associated breakdown of the bulk-boundary correspondence has so far not been confirmed.
+In particular, while the skin effect is realized by using microchannels (cf.~Sec.~\ref{sec:5c1}), the associated breakdown of the bulk-boundary correspondence (cf.~Sec.~\ref{sec:4c3}) has so far not been confirmed.
 Due to the nonreciprocity inherent to active matter, one-dimensional active systems should offer an ideal platform to study non-Hermitian topology.

 Active matter also exists in three-dimensional systems, including a school of fish, a flock of birds, and bacterial turbulence.
 Nevertheless, topological features of such three-dimensional active matter are largely unexplored.
 In three-dimensional systems, topological materials can exhibit unique properties without two-dimensional counterparts, such as Fermi arcs in topological semimetals \cite{Armitage2018} and exceptional topological insulators \cite{Denner2021}.
 Meanwhile, active hydrodynamics in three-dimensional systems is less established than in two-dimensional ones.
 In particular, chirality of active matter may behave differently from a uniform effective magnetic field, while it still breaks the time-reversal symmetry and thus may introduce a synthetic gauge field.
 Thus, advancing our understanding of three-dimensional active hydrodynamics can stimulate further studies on topological active matter.